Open-S2/open-vector-tile/README.md

 A Modified TypeScript implementation of the [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-js) library.
 It is backwards compatible but offers a lot of new features and improvements including (but not limited to):

+* 🔗 zero dependency builds.
-* Proper module treeshake.
+* 🌴 Proper module treeshake.
 * Pre-Tessellated & Indexed geometries to quickly ship data to the renderer.
-* Support for 3D geometries.
+* 🌴 Support for 3D geometries.
 * Support for M-Values for each geometry point (used by lines and polygons).
 * M-Values are stored as "Shapes" which reuses objects only needing to do lookups on values.
 * Column encoding of data to make it more compact.
 Better gzip and brotli compression.
-* Support nested objects in properties.
+* 🪺 Support nested objects in properties.

 ## Inspiration